GrammarViz2/grammarviz2_site/src/morea/home.md

            <h3><strong>Roadmap</strong></h3>

            <p>Our software is under active development.
 Among other things, we are investigating alternative GI algorithms performance,
-           researching the possibility to leverage a grammar's hierarchy for patterns weighting, and working on the system performance and usability.</p>
+           researching the possibility to leverage a grammar's hierarchy for patterns weighting, and working on the system's performance and usability.</p>

          </div>